Sweet and Savoury Pursuits

 If you don't have quinoa flour at home you can make your own by grinding raw quinoa in a spice/coffee grinder until it is the consistency of a fine powder.

-If you like, you can toast the quinoa in a dry skillet until lightly golden before grinding.
-This will enhance the nutty flavour of the quinoa flour.
+To enhance the nutty flavour of quinoa flour, toast raw quinoa in a dry skillet until lightly golden.
 Just make sure to let the quinoa cool to room temperature before grinding.

 To make the pancakes, add all of the dry ingredients (see the list of ingredients in the recipe card below) in a bowl and whisk to combine.